 $\bullet$ The `cleanest' \Planck\ channel is at $143$ GHz.
 Even though the net amplitude of foreground emission is lower at $100$ and $70$ GHz, the dominant foreground at $143$ GHz is Galactic dust emission which can be subtracted to high accuracy even at low Galactic latitudes using the higher frequency \Planck\ channels.

-$\bullet$ At $100$ GHz, CO emission is a significant contaminant (and there is a small contribution from synchrotron emission which will not be discussed here).
+$\bullet$ At $100$ GHz, CO emission is a significant contaminant (and there is a small contribution from synchrotron emission \footnote{Typically, we use $\sim 80\%$ of the total sky area, excluding the Galactic plane, to compute 100 GHz power spectra.
+Over such a sky area, the contribution of synchrotron emission to the $100\times100$ temperature spectrum is $\simlt 10 (\mu{\rm K})^2$ at $\ell \simlt 400$ (see Figs. \ref{fig:pgcalib} and \ref{fig:inter_frequency100v143}) and is subdominant compared to CO emission if no CO mask is applied.} which will not be discussed here).
 Regions of intense CO emission (which coincide with molecular clouds) can be masked without paying a significant penalty in loss of sky area.

 $\bullet$ Apart from a narrow region centered on the Galactic plane, the template subtracted $143$ GHz maps are almost indistiguishable from the \Planck\ component separated maps.
 (We compare with the \SMICA\ maps in Fig.\ \ref{fig:Cleaned_maps}, but the results are almost identical if we compare with the \Planck\ \NILC\ or \SEVEM\ maps.)
 In fact, applying various statistical tests (see, for example, Fig.\ \ref{fig:mapclean}), we find that differences between the cleaned 143 GHz maps and the SMICA maps are of the same order as the differences between the various \Planck\ component separated maps.
 Over at least 80\% of sky, sophisticated component separation methods are not required to produce science quality maps of the CMB free of Galactic dust emission; simple template subtraction of higher frequency maps is perfectly adequate.